 The older students attend Leadership Camp (Mgizi Nawaadaa) for 3 days in September and attend the Aboriginal Camp Choice at Humber College in the summer term.
 Grade 6 students at M.K.E.S. host an annual 'Youth Teaching Youth Day' where Simcoe County District School Boards schools are invited to participate in a day's cultural activities.
 Senior grades at the school participate in the Heritage Fair organized by the Simcoe County Museum.
 The students produce displays showcasing their research of First Nation culture, heritage and traditions.
 M.K.E.S. is proud to have a Boy's Drum group and a Girl's Hand Drum group.
 Drumming is organized through the Culture Department.
 Sharing Circles are held regularly in classrooms and facilitated by a member of the Social Services Department.

-The students get the opportunity to participate in a number of activities arranged by the Royal Canadian Legion – Remembrance Day and Speech competitions.
+The students participate in Rama's Remembrance Day Service and the MKES Choir is often performs at local and regional events Rama is involved with.
 Grade 5 students take part in the D.A.R.E. project organized by Rama Police Services.
-M.K.E.S. attempts to provide opportunities that enhance education and develops a holistic approach to learning.
+M.K.E.S. provides opportunities that enhance education and develops a holistic approach to learning.

-The school has an active Parent Advisory Circle that meets monthly.
+The school has an active Parent Advisory Circle that meets monthly and a Community Education Governance Circle CEGC comprised of members who oversee general Education in Rama First Nation.

 The school newsletter is distributed monthly and describes the activities of the month, name and photograph of all weekly award winners, school news, upcoming events and competition pages.